persistenceOne/persistenceCore/mocha/README.md

 npm install

+cd ..

-Run ./resetChain.sh: This will reset the chain and run mocha tests
+Run .script/resetChainAndRunMocha.sh: This will reset the chain and run mocha tests

 NOTE: If any error comes which says: Error: Cannot find module 'xxx' then run "npm install xxx --save"